 What's the difference between the grades of chain and metal?

 There is a wide variety of chains and fittings available on the market.
 As safety standards continue to improve, so do the chains that are used.
-This article is here to give you a bit of information to help work out which is the best for your application.
+This article is here to provide insights on the best grades for your lifting and rigging applications.

 Rated trailer chain